Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Results and discussion

-We plot $\tilde{\Theta}$ in figure~\ref{fig:velocity_profiles_psi}(f-j) along with iso-potential lines ($\varphi=\mathrm{const.}$) for the corresponding velocity field in the left panels.
-Lobes indicating strong rotational deformation are observed along the boundary near the recesses of the channel.
-These vorticity-dominated regions are amplified for surface charge gradients that are closely aligned with the aperture gradient (\textit{i.e.}, for $\varphi=\pi/2$).
+where $\dot{\bm{e}} \equiv \nabla \bm{v}$ is the strain rate tensor.
+The Okubo-Weiss metric is a topological parameter: $\tilde{\Theta}=\Theta W^4/D_0^2 \geq 0$ indicates flow dominated by shear and normal strain, while $\tilde{\Theta}<0$ indicates rotation-dominated flow~\cite{okubo1970horizontal,de2012flow,basilio2022linking}.
+It thereby identifies zones of intense vorticity, shear, and fluid compression that are relevant to solute residence times and dilution.

-It is worth noting the magnitude of the velocity fields plotted in figures~\ref{fig:velocity_profiles_psi}(a-e) for flow generated by SGIEO: Even the value of the maximum of the velocity fields measures but a few percent of the molecular diffusion rate for salts moving across the channel, $\max{|\boldsymbol{v}(\boldsymbol{x})W/D_0|}\lesssim 0.05$.
-The flow rate can be modestly enhanced by tuning the Debye screening length.
-The panels in figure~\ref{fig:velocity_profiles_Debye}(a-c), for instance, demonstrate the change to the velocity profiles at fixed $\varphi=\pi/4$ upon increasing $2\tilde{l}_\mathrm{D}$ from 0.17 to 1.66.
-The accompanying electrokinetic torque $S_\omega$ profiles, which drive the flow, are shown in panels (d-f).
-Larger electrokinetic penetration depths, $2\tilde{l}_\mathrm{D}\simeq 1$, increase the number of $S_\omega$ regions of alternating sign and wash out some of the vortex structures to generate stronger velocities.
-Nevertheless, the flow remains sub-diffusive.
+We plot $\Theta$ in Fig.~\ref{fig:Fig3}(f-j) along with the electric field lines.
+Lobes indicating strong rotational deformation are more pronounced along the boundary near the recesses of the channel.
+The vorticity-dominated regions are suppressed at the channel constriction where the velocity profile is compressed and viscously interferes with the vortices generated along the opposing boundary (i.e., for $\varphi=\pi/2$).
+Extensional flow is observed in the zones between the charge patches where the flow splits into adjacent recirculating regions.
+We also note that all electric field lines originate from one charge patch and terminate at an adjacent charge patch of opposite polarity.